-We are a media production and training company that specialise in creating animated videos that communicate messages to culturally and linguistically diverse audiences.
+We are a media production and training company that specialise in creating animated videos, digital stories and E-Learning tools that communicate important social messages to culturally and linguistically diverse audiences.

 italk Studios are based in Darwin and Alice Springs, Northern Territory.
 We work both in the Territory and interstate.
 Our staff frequently travel to meet the needs of our clients around Australia – and we can work virtually.

 While a face to face meeting is always beneficial in the beginning stages of a project it is also possible to work together virtually by conducting meetings over Skype and phone.

 Phone: 0404 152 404

 We usually accept payments in three installments at the beginning, middle and completion of productions.

 We can provide a service agreement at your request.

 italk Studios have worked with budgets ranging from $12k up to $120k